About Us

 Eric Bolstad – Senior Vice President

-Prior to joining the team at Jefferson, Eric led the finance and administration of USAID projects for FHI 360, International Relief and Development (IRD), Academy for Educational Development (AED), and the American Center for International Labor Solidarity (Solidarity Center) including long-term assignments in Serbia and Montenegro for IRD and in Indonesia for both IRD and AED.
+Prior to joining the team at Jefferson, Eric led the finance and administration of USAID projects for FHI 360, International Relief and Development (IRD), Academy for Educational Development (AED), and the American Center for International Labor Solidarity (Solidarity Center); including long-term assignments in Serbia and Montenegro for IRD and in Indonesia for both IRD and AED.

 Kevin Houley – Vice President

-Kevin’s educational background includes a B.E. in Electrical Engineering from Vanderbilt University, an MBA from George Washington University and a Graduate Certificate in Intelligence Analysis from the University of Maryland’s School of Public Policy.
+Kevin’s educational background includes a B.E. in Electrical Engineering from Vanderbilt University, an MBA from George Washington University, and a Graduate Certificate in Intelligence Analysis from the University of Maryland’s School of Public Policy.

-Kaelin Kovacik – Project Management Operations Director
+Kaelin Kovacik – Director of Operations

-Kaelin obtained her Bachelor of Arts in Political Science and International Relations from the University of Kentucky and a Master’s Degree in International Affairs from American University.
+Kaelin obtained her Bachelor of Arts in Political Science and International Relations from the University of Kentucky and holds a Master’s Degree in International Affairs from American University.